collaborativebioinformatics/snpReportR/README.md

 3. Results of set-up

 Running `snpReportR::setup()` will produce a new directory (if it doesn't exist yet), and will populate the HTML reports and the code that was used to generate it, in a R script.
+The current examples of the HTML output are in the `reports` directory here.
 ```
 my_reports
 ├── 2021-04-19_VCF_report_rendering.R